filippvl/rvncd/README.md

 # rvncd
-Compiled latest version of Revanced patches for Friends
+Compiled latest version of Revanced patches for friends and family.

+List of applied patches:
+- edit